davidwchung/LuxuryMotors/README.md

-This site can be found at: https://luxurymotors.netlify.app/ or https://luxurymotors-25248.web.app/
+This site can be found at: https://luxurymotors.netlify.app/

-The front end is deployed using Netlify and Firebase, the back end is deployed using Heroku.
+The front end is deployed using Netlify, and the back end is deployed using Heroku.

 # Luxury Motors
 Full Stack MERN eCommerce Website utilizing Redux for application state and MaterialUI for design